Elgg/Elgg/docs/guides/hooks-list.rst

 	 * ``html`` - HTML string being prepared
 	 * ``options`` - Preparation options

-**diagnostics:report, system**
-	Filters the output for a diagnostic report.

 **format, friendly:title**
 	Formats the "friendly" title for strings.
 This is used for generating URLs.